Updated on March 27th, 2023

-Camp Bestival & Bestival, both Lulworth Castle, Dorset (although when I went Bestival was held on the Isle of Wight) – Summer 2016
+Camp Bestival & Bestival at Lulworth Castle, Dorset – Summer 2016

 I was keen to make the most of all the amazing festivals over the summer in the UK but when none of my friends was available (or wanting) to come, I discovered Oxfam Festival Stewarding – giving my time to help end world poverty while enjoying a music festival for free!